pypeaday/pype.dev/pages/faith/screwtape.md

 ## Chapter 7

+page 32.
+"The fact that 'devils' are predominately _comic_ figures in the modern imagination will help you"

+> It's funny because I bet most people, myself included, reading this book (at
+> least the first time) have a red-devil type figure in mind for Screwtape or
+> Wormwood

 page 31-32.
 "If once we can produce our perfect work -- the Materialist Magician, the man, not using, but veritably worshipping, what he vaguely called 'Froces' while denying the existence of 'spirits' -- then the end of the war